Table of Contents

 Copyright

-In order to protect against unauthorized reproduction of papers published in the proceedings, Faculty of Philosophy, Niš retains copyright as a publisher.
-Authors may use their own material whenever they want, without permission.
+To safeguard against unauthorized reproduction of papers featured in the proceedings, the Faculty of Philosophy, Niš retains copyright as the publisher.
+Authors maintain the right to utilize their own material at their discretion without requiring additional permission.